flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/01_preflight.md

 ### Flight Plan Discontinuities

-When inputting your flight plan into the MCDU, discontinuities appearing is an intended feature.
+When inputting your flight plan, discontinuities appearing is an intended feature.
 The page below describes how to handle these when encountered during your preflight preparations.

 [Flight Plan Discontinuities](03_preparing-fms.md#discontinuity){.md-button}